fclaerho/testrail/README.md

 1. In your project directory, add testrail as a git submodule: **$ git submodule add https://github.com/claerhout/testrail**
 2. Check testrail is working: **$ make -C testrail -f testrail.gmake**, the second to last line should say "testrail done"
 3. Add a test rule to your project makefile.
-	That rule should specify the required objects needed by your tests.
+The prerequisites of that rule are the objects needed to link your tests.
-	Those objects are then passed on to testrail via the OBJ variable.
+Those objects are then passed on to the testrail makefile via the OBJ variable.
-	Include paths are specified by the INC variable. e.g.:
+Include paths are specified by the INC variable, where entries are separated by a colon. e.g.:

-		.PHONY: test
-		test: foo.o
+		...
-		$(MAKE) -f testrail/testrail.gmake INC=.:testrail OBJ=$^
+		test: foo.o; $(MAKE) -f testrail/testrail.gmake INC=.:testrail OBJ=$^

 -------------------------------------------------------------------------------